HuongHa12/BO_unknown_searchspace/README.md

 ## Test Cases

-DeepPerf has been evaluated on 7 synthetic benchmark functions: Beale, Eggholder, Hartman3, Levy3, Hartman6, Levy10, Ackley10 and three common machine learning hyper-parameter tuning tasks: linear regression with elastic net, multilayer perceptron and convolutional neural network.
+GPUCB-UBO has been evaluated on 7 synthetic benchmark functions: Beale, Eggholder, Hartman3, Levy3, Hartman6, Levy10, Ackley10 and three common machine learning hyper-parameter tuning tasks: linear regression with elastic net, multilayer perceptron and convolutional neural network.
 The codes to implement these synthetic functions and ML models can be found in the scripts ```functions.py``` and ```functions_ml_model.py```.

 ## Usage